pact-foundation/pact-net/README.md

 				{
 					{ "Content-Type", "application/json; charset=utf-8" }
 				},
-				Body = new //Note the case sensitivity here, the body will be serialised as per the casing defined {
+				Body = new //NOTE: Note the case sensitivity here, the body will be serialised as per the casing defined {
 					id = "tester",
 					firstName = "Totally",
 					lastName = "Awesome"
 				}
-			}); //WillResponseWith call must come last as it will register the interaction
+			}); //NOTE: WillResponseWith call must come last as it will register the interaction

 		var consumer = new SomethingApiClient(_data.MockServerBaseUri);